adamstrawson/resume/index.md

 As a developer at Zopa, my tasks included working with marketing to create pages based on their briefs to increase conversions, and improve the users experiences through the website, as well as general improvements to the application.

-During my time at Zopa, I learnt the basics of ASP.NET MVC, Continuous Integration through TeamCity, and Windows Server and Linux environments.
+I picked up the basics of ASP.NET MVC, Continuous Integration through TeamCity, and Windows Server and Linux environments.

 ### Grimaldi Media
-Web Developer
+Full Stack Developer
 March 2009 - April 2010

-While working with Grimaldi Media, it was my role to oversea the overall build of web projects, primarily in PHP, building templates from supplied designs, and integrating with Content Management Systems.
+During my time working with Grimaldi Media, it was my role to oversea the overall build of web projects, from backend development in PHP to frontend development with HTML, CSS and Javascript.
+I worked with various CMS systems such as Wordpress, Expression Engine and the Ecommerce platform Actinic.

 ### Misc
 August 2008 - March 2009